Bedrooms 3, Sleeps 8

 This property has stairs to the bedroom and thus is not suitable for disabled guests but one of our other gites has a disabled access bedroom.

-Hot tub - this is a large inflatable hot tub suitable for up to 4 guests for summer use only.
+Hot tub - this is a large inflatable hot tub available for hire on site.

 We moved out here to enjoy the quality of life that France is famous for, along with fresh air and beautiful countryside.
 Since arriving we have worked hard on renovating and updating the cottages.
-We have sympathetically restored the cottages, keeping their character, but adding modern facilities, such as a hot private tub, heated pool (shared), Wi-Fi etc
+We have sympathetically restored the cottages, keeping their character, but adding modern facilities and extra features

 |Year property purchased||2012|